bosun-monitor/bosun/docs/definitions.md

 An Event Result (note: in the code this is actually a `models.Result`) has two properties:

 * `Expr`: A string representation of the full expression used to generate the value of the Result's Value.
-* `Value`: A float representing the result of the parent expression.
+* `Value`: A float representing the calculated result of the expression.

 There is a third property **Computations**.
 But it is not recommended that you access it even though it is available and it will not be documented.